lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 The class provides methods to access the attachments, to get the size of them, to free the resources and to get the reference to the depth attachment.

-We will need to sample the attachments where whe render the scene, therefore we will modify the `Attachment` class to support this:
+We will need to sample the attachments where we render the scene, therefore we will modify the `Attachment` class to support this:

 ```java
 public class Attachment {